melhawnuhra/dotfiles/README.md

 time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

+If you'd like to pull in the Vim plugins, run `$ git submodule update --init --recursive`

 ## bugs

 I want this to work for everyone; that means when you clone it down it should